Obedm16/sql-data-warehouse/README.md

 # SQL Data Warehouse Project
 This repository show case work on SQL Server to build modern Data Warehouse, ETL processes, data modelling and reporting analytics

+## 📌 Project Overview

+This repository showcases work using **SQL Server** to build a modern **Data Warehouse**, including ETL processes, data modeling, and analytical reporting.

+## 🔍 Project Scope

-This project involves:
+This project covers:

-**Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+- **Data Architecture:** Designing a modern data warehouse using the **Medallion Architecture** (Bronze, Silver, and Gold layers).
-**ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+- **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the data warehouse.
-**Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+- **Data Modeling:** Developing fact and dimension tables optimized for analytical and reporting workloads.
-**Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+- **Analytics & Reporting:** Creating SQL-based reports and dashboards to generate actionable business insights.

 ## 📁 Project Structure